 A student admitted to the institution to study for the Master of Music in Church Music (MMCM) or the Master of Divinity with a specialization in Church Music (MDCM) degree must take a series of examinations at the beginning of the student's first semester in order to determine the level of undergraduate music proficiency.
 The results of the examinations will assist the faculty in determining the courses that may be required to remove undergraduate level deficiencies.
 These examinations are given the week preceding the first full week of study.
 Music placement examinations and performance auditions cover the following areas:

-- Music Theory harmony, ear training, form and analysis, and counterpoint - Music History literature (choral, solo vocal, instrumental), composers, and important facts of all periods.
-This examination also includes a listening component. - Worship Arranging/Orchestration basic orchestration, transpositions, range of orchestral instruments
+- Music Theory harmony, ear training, form and analysis, and counterpoint - Music History composers, important facts of all periods, literature (choral, solo vocal, instrumental), which is primarily tested through listening questions.